-- Absolutely no performance enhancing drugs, illegal stimulants, or recreational drugs are permitted. - Hazing and sexual harassment are not permitted. - Abusive behavior towards athletes, coaches, or staff is not permitted. - Mandatory attendance at group scheduled on-ice training, programs, and meetings. - USABS will not make arrangements (flights, rooms, cars) for family and friends. - Policy on athletes or staff traveling with children/family: - USABS recognizes the desire for some athletes and staff to travel with their children and/or families at both domestic and international competitions.
+- Absolutely no performance enhancing drugs, illegal stimulants, or recreational drugs are permitted. - USABS will enforce all WADA, and USADA anti-doping sanctions. - Hazing and sexual harassment are not permitted. - Abusive behavior towards athletes, coaches, or staff is not permitted. - Mandatory attendance at group scheduled on-ice training, programs, and meetings. - USABS will not make arrangements (flights, rooms, cars) for family and friends. - Policy on athletes or staff traveling with children/family: - USABS recognizes the desire for some athletes and staff to travel with their children and/or families at both domestic and international competitions.
 USABS does not endorse this practice due to the potential distraction it may create, both to the athlete/staff member and other team members.
-If an athlete or staff member wishes to have a family member accompany them on funded trips, the following guidelines must be adhered to: - USABS will not cover any additional expenses incurred to accommodate the family members. - The athlete or staff member must participate in all team functions without family members present unless approved by the Head Coach. - While training or competing, family members or friends may not enter restricted athlete/staff areas without the permission of the Head Coach. - If the family member is a minor, another adult must also be present, in addition to the athlete or staff member. - Only registered service animals are allowed to travel with staff or athletes.
+If an athlete or staff member wishes to have a family member accompany them on funded trips, the following guidelines must be adhered to: - USABS will not cover any additional expenses incurred to accommodate the family members. - The athlete or staff member must participate in all team functions without family members present unless approved by the Head Coach. - While training or competing, family members or friends may not enter restricted athlete/staff areas without the permission of the Head Coach. - If the family member is a minor, another adult must also be present, in addition to the athlete or staff member. - Only registered service animals are allowed to travel with staff or athletes. - Only athletes, coaches and staff may attend team meetings.
+Garages, changing rooms, and sport specific areas will be limited to athletes, coaches, and staff, who are part of the official USABS delegation, unless there is prior permission from the head coach.